lmingari/presentation/main.md

   - What is the minimum ensemble size corresponding to each case
 * How interpret and deal with large volumes of ensemble data?
 Which probabilistic output products are relevant?
   - We proposed a complexity reduction technique in order to identify qualitatively different states in the ensemble
-  - We obtained approximate solutions of the physical model, including the state that is most likely to be sampled, and assigned a probability
+  - We obtained approximate solutions of the physical model, including the state that is most likely to be sampled, and assigned a probability to each state
   - These physically consistent states can be compared directly with satellite images
 * Are the traditional assimilation methods suitable for the atmospheric dispersion of volcanic species?
-  - Traditional data assimilation methods lead to suboptimal performance in the case of VATD model
+  - Traditional data assimilation methods lead to suboptimal performance in the case VATD models
   - We propose a new ensemble-based data assimilation method which outperforms the classical EnKF method when is applied to VATD models